Lingyungou11/Lingyungou11.github.io/_pages/publications.md

 6. Zhang, Y., **L. Gou**#, C. Zhang+#, Z. Qiu, and R. Chen.
 2023.
 Effects of iron oxide cementation on the mechanical properties of granite residual soil in the full suction range. *Acta Geotechnica*.
 7. Yang, Y., C. Zhang+#, **L. Gou**, R. Chen, and Y. Dong.
 2023.
 Role of substrate roughness in soil desiccation cracking. *Canadian Geotechnical Journal*.
 8. Hu, S., C. Zhang+#, Y. Dong, **L. Gou**, and R. Chen.
 2023.
 Water vapor sorption isotherms of salt-affected soils. *Geotechique*.
-(Under Review)
+9. Zhang, C.+, L. Li, S. Hu#, **L. Gou**, and R. Chen.
+2023.
+Physical origin of adsorption heat and its significance in the isotherm equation. *International Journal of Heat and Mass Transfer*.

 ## Working Papers
-8. **Physical origins of enhanced water viscosity in clayey soils**, to be submitted to *Journal of Engineering Mechanics*.
+10. **Physical origins of enhanced water viscosity in clayey soils**, to be submitted to *Journal of Engineering Mechanics*.
-9. **Nanopore evolution in clay during drying via Small-Angle Neutron Scattering**, to be submitted to *Applied Clay Science*.
+11. **Nanopore evolution in clay during drying via Small-Angle Neutron Scattering**, to be submitted to *Applied Clay Science*.